energysistem/manuals/42498- B3C/en/03-Features.md

 - Loudspeakers with acoustic enhancement system: Clear sound and rich bass.
 - Total output power (RMS): 6W.
 - Portable and compact design, allows you to take it anywhere and amplify your music.
+- USB memory decoder: plays MP3/WAV files from USB memory drives with capacity up to 32 GB.
 - 3.5 mm "Audio-In" port: listen music with any portable player or even computer.
-- Bluetooth® handsfree function.
-- Rechargeable lithium battery.
+- Rechargeable battery.
 - microUSB port battery charger.
 <br/><br/>